MaterializeInc/materialize/doc/user/content/ingest-data/warpstream.md

     a. **Sign Up**: Begin by registering for a WarpStream account.

-    b. **Deploy on Fly.io**: Follow the given guidelines to deploy your WarpStream cluster on Fly.io.
+    b. **Deploy on Fly.io**: Follow [this guide](https://github.com/warpstreamlabs/warpstream-fly-io-template) to deploy your WarpStream cluster on Fly.io.

-    c. **Generate Credentials**: Post deployment, create credentials for connecting to your WarpStream cluster.
+    c. **Generate Credentials**: Post deployment, [create credentials](https://docs.warpstream.com/warpstream/how-to/configure-the-warpstream-agent-for-production/configure-authentication-for-the-warpstream-agent#sasl-authentication) for connecting to your WarpStream cluster.

     d. **Test Connection**: Use the provided credentials to connect to the WarpStream cluster on Fly.io.
-Test this connection using the WarpStream CLI:
+Test this connection using [the WarpStream CLI](https://docs.warpstream.com/warpstream/install-the-warpstream-agent):

     ```bash
     warpstream kcmd -type diagnose-connection \